Facets-cloud/InCa/docs/2_terminologies.md

 ### Example

-The orders-database Intent might have to be fulfilled with a larger resource allocation in production environment than in the lower environments
+The orders-database Intent might have to be fulfilled with a larger resource allocation in production environment than in the lower environments.
+This information is captured as overrides, which are environment specific.